-Why Everybody Hates the GOP Tax Bill
+Why the GOP Tax Bill Is So Unpopular

 Nearly 50 percent of the benefits of the Senate tax cut would go to the top 5 percent of household earners in the first year of the law, according to the Tax Policy Center.
 By 2027, 98 percent of multimillionaires would still get a tax cut, compared to just 27 percent of households making less than $75,000.
 It’s no wonder then that the GOP tax bills are now among the least popular pieces of major legislation in modern history, with the public rejecting it by a two-to-one margin.
 Other than Republicans, all party, gender, education, age and racial groups disapprove of the bill.

-In an almost eerie way, the unpopularity of the law is an almost perfect reflection of its distributional effects.
+In an almost eerie way, the unpopularity of the bill is an almost perfect reflection of its distributional effects.
 In a recent Quinnipiac poll, about 60 percent of respondents said that the wealthy would benefit the most from tax cuts compared to just 6 percent of the poor.
 In fact, TPC analysis finds that about 60 percent of the tax benefits of the House and Senate bills would go to the top quintile, while the poorest 20 percent would receive about 6 percent.

 Share of Quinnipiac Responses vs. Estimated Distributional Effects of Tax Bills